Fotolia/knife-sharp/README.md

 # Knife sharp plugin

 This plugin is used to align an environment cookbooks on a given git branch.
-You will need the grit gem to use it too.
+It can be used to synchronize data bags and roles from local JSON copy to Chef server.

 # Tell me more

 When you want an environment to reflect a given branch you have to check by hand (or using our consistency plugin), and some mistakes can be made.
 This plugin aims to help to push the right version into an environment.

+It also allows to adopt a review workflow for main chef components :
+* Track data bags, roles (as JSON files) and cookbooks in your Chef git repository
+* Push each modification of any to peer-review
+* Once merged, upload every change with knife sharp align

 # Show me !

 <pre>
+[mordor:~] git branch
+...
+master
+* syslog_double
+...
 [mordor:~] knife environment show sandboxnico
 chef_type:            environment
 cookbook_versions: